 Davis has recently moved to Woodcote in Oxfordshire with his family.
 He is a practising solicitor advocate and Partner with Pitmans LLP, which he joined in 2013 after over 30 years in the City.
 He works with the construction sector and has a particular interest in sustainability and the way in which the built environment impacts on our rural environment.

 After completing a degree in Environmental Science, Toni worked in countryside management for a short time before deciding on a career in waste management.
 She now has over 25 years’ experience in the industry with much of this time spent managing landfill sites.
 In recent years her role at Grundon has broadened and she am presently Head of Compliance ,with her main focus being related to the environmental and health and safety aspects of the business.
 She lives close to Wantage and in her spare time she enjoys exploring the Oxfordshire countryside with her daughter.

 A barrister by profession, Yvonne has served on the Board of St. Mary's Hospital, Paddington, and on GLMCA to re-organise London's Magistrates' Courts, as well as national chairman of ECCG (representing electricity consumers) during de-regulation of the industry.
 Experience on the boards of RWE npower and Network Rail followed, so she has wide experience of large organisations and structural change.
 She is also District Councillor for the Vale of White Horse, Ridgeway Ward.

-Major projects I have worked on include the transfer of New Town landscape assets; management plan preparation and the restoration of parks and open spaces within the UK and the United States; the ecological work associated with the Channel Tunnel Rail Link; four new woodlands (total area 1000 hectares) for the Will Trust and the London Tree Survey.
-I was also Environment, Consultation and Consents Manager for the upgrade of the West Coast Mainline Railway.
+Major projects Russell has worked on include the transfer of New Town landscape assets; management plan preparation and the restoration of parks and open spaces within the UK and the United States; the ecological work associated with the Channel Tunnel Rail Link; four new woodlands (total area 1000 hectares) for the Will Trust and the London Tree Survey.
+He was also Environment, Consultation and Consents Manager for the upgrade of the West Coast Mainline Railway.